marcsanchez1/SENG-SCF-032122-PHASE-1/01-js-data-types-and-variables/README.md

 ---

 **For those of you looking for VS Code shortcuts for your PC, [here is a link](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
-If you need the cheatsheet for your Mac, you can type `Command+K` and `Command+R` while in VS Code, and the window will open**
+If you need the cheatsheet for your Mac, you can type `Command+K` and then `Command+R` while in VS Code, and the window will open**

 ---